List of Oklahoma City Thunder head coaches

-The Oklahoma City Thunder is an American professional basketball franchise based in Oklahoma City, Oklahoma.
-It plays in the Northwest Division of the Western Conference in the National Basketball Association (NBA).
-It was known as the Seattle SuperSonics from 1967 to 2008.
+The Oklahoma City Thunder are an American professional basketball team based in Oklahoma City.
+The Thunder compete in the National Basketball Association (NBA) as a member of the Northwest Division of the Western Conference.
 The team plays its home games at the Paycom Center.
-As of October 2008, the Thunder is currently owned by Professional Basketball Club LLC with Sam Presti as its general manager.
-The team was formed in 1967.
-After spending 41 seasons in Seattle, Washington, the SuperSonics moved to Oklahoma City.
+The Thunder is owned by Professional Basketball Club LLC with Sam Presti as its general manager.
+The team was formed in 1967 as the Seattle SuperSonics.
+After spending 41 seasons in Seattle, the SuperSonics moved to Oklahoma City.
 Owner Clay Bennett, who purchased the team in 2006, sought to get public funding for a new arena in Seattle, or a major renovation of the KeyArena in 2007.
 After failing to do so, he decided to move the team to Oklahoma City.
 Seattle sued Bennett's group to enforce the lease that required the team to stay until 2010.
 The two sides reached a $45 million settlement to pay off the team's lease with KeyArena in July 2008.